WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

     A python library that allows the user to interface with the ESGF search API.
 It handles scanning, downloading and updating datasets, files and queries from ESGF.

 TODO: maybe add secondary sources  ?
-I assume CMIP7 will also be on Copernicus climate data store and maybe a pangeo cloud ?
+I assume CMIP7 will also be on Copernicus climate data store and maybe a pangeo cloud, but not out at first ?

  <details>
     <summary>More on access</summary>